Birth Doula ServicesIn Portland, Oregon

 Doulas and midwives both believe that birth is a normal physiological process and work to improve people’s childbirth experiences, but their roles are quite distinct.

-Midwives are medially trained professionals who are responsible for the physical health and safety of the birthing person and baby.
+Midwives are medically trained professionals who are responsible for the physical health and safety of the birthing person and baby.
 Like doctors, midwives order medical tests, draw labs, take measurements, assess fetal heart tones, catch babies, and perform a wide range of clinical exams and procedures.
 Midwives also provide clients with information and emotional support, but their top priority is to ensure medical safety.

-Doulas, on the other hand, do not give medical advice or perform any clinical tasks.
+Birth Doulas, on the other hand, do not give medical advice or perform any clinical tasks.
 They are free of medical responsibilities and therefore able to focus entirely on improving the overall experience of birthing people and their partners.
 Doulas focus on the emotional, mental, and physical needs of their clients by taking the time to really listen and validate people’s feelings and experiences.
 Doulas provide comfort and guidance by offering understanding, evidence based information, and a wide variety of hands-on physical techniques that reduce discomfort and help labor to progress.

 Kind Words From Our Lovely Clients

-I highly recommend Birth First Doulas!
-They took the time to have a phone interview with me to listen to my story and needs before suggesting a few amazing doulas they thought would be a good fit.
-This step showed me Birth First goes above and beyond for their clients right from the start.
-The doula we chose is truly exceptional!
+“The Birth First doula we chose is truly exceptional!
 It was important to me to find someone who knows their stuff, but who can also keep it real, and that is exactly what I found.
 Both my husband and I felt completely comfortable with our doula as she supported us in our prenatal journey, throughout labor, and beyond.
-I felt informed and in control every step of the way with her by my side, and I know she helped my husband become a more empowered birth partner.
+I felt informed and in control every step of the way with her by my side, and I know she helped my husband become a more empowered birth partner.”

 Kaitlyn, Portland, Oregon

-The best decision we made in our pregnancy journey was to hire a Birth First Doula.
-I had no idea if I would like having or need a doula, but after we had our baby girl, I continue to tell my friends and family it was invaluable.
+“The best decision we made in our pregnancy journey was to hire a doula from Birth First.
 I wanted a medication-free birth and our birth doula helped me achieve my goal with grace and strength throughout the entire process.
-I didn’t think I could do it once active labor got going, but with her strength and assistance our vision became reality.
 I’m so glad we had an advocate once in the hospital and she also helped my husband stay calm and cool as he was a nervous first-time dad.
-Our Birth First Doula helped us achieve the most beautiful birth experience we could have ever imagined.
-Thank you!
+Our doula helped us achieve the most beautiful birth experience we could have ever imagined.
+Thank you!”

 Jessica, Portland, Oregon